How Being Desperate for Relief From Hidradenitis Suppurativa Ruined My Womanhood (Part 2)

 This isn't to say any decision we've made thus far is our fault because once again, we did what we felt we needed to at the time, but it's just a reminder to us all to slow down a bit.
 Not all developments and treatment options are effective or right for our specific genetic makeup or bodies.
 Keep all of this in mind when seeking treatment for anything especially with hs.
 I wish I had this mindset back then but I was young in my journey and was very desperate for relief.
 I end this journey with a call for us all to forgive ourselves for what we may or may not have done.

-Read this next sentence allowed, "I [insert your name here] forgive myself for [insert scenario].
+Read this next sentence aloud, "I [insert your name here] forgive myself for [insert scenario].
 I did what I thought was best at the time.
 From this day on, I move with confidence and surety rather than desperation and sadness.
 I advocate for myself and educate myself on the steps needed to heal mentally, physically, and emotionally."
 Now, give yourself a big hug!
 Our story isn't over, this is just a minor setback in the larger picture.
 A moment to be capitalized on in the sense of providing communal space for others to share similar experiences.
 Utilize this time to fully heal so when your season comes to receive the treatment you need, you're fully prepared inside and out.

 Read Part 1 of Jasmine's story How Being Desperate for Relief From Hidradenitis Suppurativa Ruined My Womanhood.